 As Bill says, “our wines do not overwhelm food”.
 Along with this statement we can add, “their wines will not “overwhelm” your wallet as all are affordably priced, especially by Napa standards.

-With 300 olive trees planted on site (6 different Italian varietals), they also produce their own olive oil.
-Hauling their olives to Marin County has become a thing of the past – a production facility offers milling services in nearby in Solano County.
+Eagle Eye used to haul their olives to Marin County; more recently a production facility offers milling services in nearby in Solano County.
 However, for their unique packaging, they had to look much further afield – to Austria in fact.
-Tasting some of Napa’s hand produced olive oils is always an eye opener especially when you compare the flavors and aromas to many of the mass produced generic stripped-of-flavor olive oils you find in the supermarkets.
+While the focus of wineries is on wine, numerous wine producers in Napa Valley also bottle small amounts of estate grown olive oil.
+Tasting some of Napa Valley’s hand produced olive oils is always an eye opener especially when you compare the flavors and aromas to many of the mass produced generic stripped-of-flavor olive oils you find in the supermarkets.
+We always love the herbal freshness and ‘green’ burn that we commonly taste in smaller production olive oils.

 All their labels are displayed on what they call the “label wall” – these are Roxanne’s original paintings.
 In the last few years, she has also started creating custom jewelry made from a variety of stones.